enetum/blog/index.md

 ![Bootstrap Homepage](/img/bootstrap-homepage.png)

 For this tutorial we will be using Bootstrap in our project through <link>'s in the <head> of our HTML files.
-Bootstraps docs provide a perfect starter template for exactly what we want to do here.
+It is also assumed you have an understanding of HTML5 and how it works.
+Bootstrap's docs provide a perfect starter template for exactly what we want to do here.
 Scroll down on the same page the ***"Get Started"*** button took you too (see image below).

 ![Bootstrap Homepage](/img/starter-template.png)